zeropingheroes/lanager/readme.md

 3. From a terminal in the `lanager/` directory, run `vagrant up`
 4. Add `lanager.dev` to your system's `hosts` file, pointing it to `127.0.0.1`
 5. Browse to http://lanager.dev/ and follow the installation page instructions
+6. Follow step 5 from the *Installation* section above

 When you're finished either run `vagrant destroy` to remove the virtual machine entirely, or `vagrant suspend` to save it for use later.